The keys to truly effective management of your business fleetFor your fleet

-Given Chris’ role was created by LeasePlan in direct response to our customer requirements, we thought we’d introduce him and share some of his insights into how every fleet manager can consider whether they’re effectively managing their fleet (or not).
+Given Chris’ role was created by SG Fleet in direct response to customer requirements, we thought we’d introduce him and share some of his insights into how every fleet manager can consider whether they’re effectively managing their fleet (or not).

-Chris, please tell us a little about your background before joining LeasePlan.
+Chris, please tell us a little about your background before joining SG Fleet.

-“I’m an accountant, although I’m a terrible accountant.
-I spent a couple years doing accounting and then realised it wasn’t for me, so I moved into finance, which is a little bit different.
-I’m a much better finance person.
-Prior to this role, I was Head of Offset Risk at one of our competitors for seven years.
-So I came to this role with a good understanding of assets and depreciation, residual values, maintenance and things like that.”
+“I’m an accountant, but after spending a couple years doing accounting I realised it wasn’t for me.
+So I moved into finance, which I feel is a little bit different in that it’s more commercial and forward looking.
+I think I am a better finance person.
+Prior to this role, I was Head of Asset Risk at one of our competitors for seven years, so I came to this role with a good understanding of assets and depreciation, residual values, and maintenance.”

 What are the key elements for best practise in cost-effective fleet management?

-“LeasePlan has a consulting framework around which my role was built.
-A couple of areas in that framework that I think are particularly relevant when reviewing strategic fit are Mobility Design, Investment and Cost Analysis, Safety and Chain of Responsibility, and Asset Benchmarking.”
+“SG Fleet has a consulting framework around which my role was built.
+A couple of areas in that framework that I think are particularly relevant when reviewing strategic fit and cost effective fleet management are Mobility Design, Investment and Cost Analysis, Safety and Chain of Responsibility, and Asset Benchmarking.”